 Magazine readership is highest among people aged 50-69.
 67% of this age group read print magazines weekly compared to 44% of Canadians aged between 21 and 34 years old.

-According to Media in Canada report from 2019, newspaper readership in Canada is still strong.
-90% of baby boomers, who make up 37% of the population, said they read newspapers weekly and preferred to read printed newspapers.
+According to a Media in Canada report from 2019, newspaper readership in Canada is still strong.
+90% of baby boomers, who make up 37% of the population, said they read newspapers weekly and prefer to read printed newspapers.

 For the millennials, the figure was 88%.
-They make up 34% of the population and preferred to read newspapers on their phone.
-For marketers, business decision makers, at 37% of the Canadian population, are an important group of newspaper readers.
+They make up 34% of the population and prefer to read newspapers on their phone.
+For marketers, business decision-makers, at 37% of the Canadian population, are an important group of newspaper readers.
 93% of them read newspapers every week and they read both printed and digital newspapers.

 Marketing in magazines and newspapers

-According to News Media Canada, daily newspapers reported $530 million in advertising revenue in 2020. $341 million came from print advertising and $173 from online and $16 million from mobile revenue.
+According to News Media Canada, daily newspapers reported $530 million in advertising revenue in 2020. $341 million came from print advertising, $173 from online, and $16 million from mobile revenue.